 Criteria JORC Code explanation Commentary appropriate to the grain size of the material being sampled.
 Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
 For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established.
-No analytical sampling or laboratory testing has been completed at this stage, the samples have been dispatched to the laboratory for analysis Geophysical logging by deviation tool, gamma, density and resistivity has been conducted on the initial hole with this to be completed on the core hole once it is completed using calibrated sondes undertaking industry standard techniques, reading times and logging speeds.
+No analytical sampling or laboratory testing has been completed at this stage.
+The samples have been dispatched to the laboratory for analysis.
+Geophysical logging by deviation tool, gamma, density and resistivity has been conducted using calibrated sondes undertaking industry standard techniques, reading times and logging speeds.
 No analytical sampling has yet been reported however industry standard quality control sampling has been undertaken for the recently submitted samples.
 Geophysical logging of the twin hole of Fox 6Q will allow a comparison of the geophysical logs for both holes, this logging is currently underway.
 Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
 The use of twinned holes.
 Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Discuss any adjustment to assay data.
-Moultrie Group are independently managing the exploration with the geological and geophysical logging data provided to ROM Resources an independent geological consultancy.
+Moultrie Group independently managed the exploration with the geological and geophysical logging data provided to ROM Resources, an independent geological consultancy.
 Sampling has been undertaken as directed by ROM Resources.
 A twin hole of the initial chip hole is the basis of this announcement and is currently being geophysically logged.
 The geophysical logging is being undertaken by an independent geophysical logging company (SURTRON) that sent the logging data to Moultrie Group who then sent the logging files to ROM Resources.
 Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
 Quality and adequacy of topographic control.
 The Drill hole collar of the exploration holes is initially being surveyed using a hand held GPS.
 The GPS integrated for an extended period therefore the accuracy is believed to be +/- 3m in easting and northing however the elevation is not considered accurate.
-Final survey will be by licensced survoyers using thoedolite or differential GPS technologies.
+Final survey will be by licenced surveyors using theodolite or differential GPS technologies.
 The grid system is Map Grid of Australia (MGA) GDA94 zone 56.
 Data spacing and distribution Data spacing for reporting of Exploration Results.
-Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the This initial drill hole was the first exploration hole drilled to test this stratigraphic position within EPC 1523.
+Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the • The initial drill hole was the first exploration hole drilled to test the stratigraphic position within EPC 1523.
 The closest drill hole that tests this stratigraphic position is approximately 4.5km to the North Northwest of Fox 6.
-The Twin hole is located within 5m of
+The Twin drill hole is located within 5m